bekorn/image_processor/README.md

 Finally come up with a project idea to learn about DLLs in C++.

-Inspired by this repo (shared on ÜNOG) https://github.com/Gord10/PaletteConverterCSharp
+Inspired by this repo (shared on ÃœNOG) https://github.com/Gord10/PaletteConverterCSharp

 ```txt
 -The-Gist------------------------------------------------------------------------------------------------